 - Items for infants, children and pets.

 Remember: Among the greatest dangers after a hurricane are downed power lines.
 Do not walk near or drive over any wires lying on the ground.
-Do not allow children — or adults — to play in standing water after an event, as the water may be contaminated or harbor vermin like ants and snakes.
+Do not allow children — or adults — to play in standing water after an event, as the water may be contaminated or harbor floating dangers like fire ants or snakes.

 When a hurricane strikes, you may be on your own for 3 days or longer.
 In case this were to happen again, you want to have the necessities of life by shopping now before the hurricane threatens.

 Here are supplies that should be on everyone’s list.
 Print it or make your own and take it to the store with you.